We buy, consign and sell antique bottles in our online auction - including old whiskey, bitters, sodas, water,

 Buyer’s Premium: There is a 12% buyer’s premium on any item you purchase.
 This amount will be in addition to the purchase price of an item.

-Terms: Full payment is required within 7 days of the receipt of the invoice.
-A 7.75% sales tax is required for California residents, unless they have a resale permit and submit a signed card.
-Shipping and insurance via either U.S. mail or UPS will be added to the total.
+Terms: Full payment is requested within 7 days of the receipt of the invoice.
+We understand people are busy so we will be relaxed about receiving payments.
+An 8.75% sales tax is required for California residents, unless they have a resale permit and submit a signed card.
+Shipping and insurance via either U.S. mail or Federal Express will be added to the total.
+Please let us know if special shipping conditions are needed.
 Everyone is invited to view the items in the auction during normal business hours with an appointment.
 Bids below the printed minimum will not be accepted.

 Visa, MasterCard or American Express: American Bottle Auctions accepts any of these credit cards for faster and easier payment at no extra cost.
-We also accept checks, money orders and PayPal.
+We also accept PayPal, and checks are not held for any period before shipping.
+We have honest customers.

 Although we try and capture the color the glass as closely as possible in our catalogs, we do recommend viewing the bottles on our webpage for a more accurate and detailed view.